Scale your pick module to fit your exact space and process

 Read more: How to Measure and Improve Industrial Storage Space Efficiency

-When you concentrate storage and picking operations, you eliminate nonproductive "walk" time.
+When you concentrate storage into smaller areas and picking operations, you eliminate nonproductive "walk" time.
 Order pickers are picking - not walking - for more hours every day.
-This allows you to greatly reduce the amount of time pickers spend searching and walking.
+They can reach everything easier and faster.
+This lets you reduce the amount of time people spend searching, recalling storage positions and walking.
 When people can reach things faster, they get more done.

-Because you're concentrating picking operations, you can focus inventory, whether pallets or cartons, right into the system.
+Because you're concentrating picking operations, you can focus inventory, whether pallets or cartons, into your system at the right place and time for maximum productivity and control.

 Take a look at your facilities - imagine consolidating picking areas that sprawl across your facility into half (or less) the space, and actually improving your performance.
 The good thing is, this isn't a high-tech or overly complex concept.
 WMS (Warehouse Management Systems) automation can play as big or small a part as needed - or no part at all.